nathanSpilker/Portfolio/README.md

 ## Chaos Research - Lyapunov Exponents
-Algorithm to find choatic 1D maps.
+Algorithm to find chaotic 1D maps.
 Chaos can be defined as "Sensitive Dependence on Initial Conditions."
 The most famous and most studied chaotic 1D map is the logistic map: $`x 🡒 rx(1 - x)`$.
 One way this can be detected is with the Lyapunov exponent.
 For a given lambda value, if the Lyapunov exponent is positive, then the map is chaotic.
 I created an algorithm that generates random 1D maps and calculate the Lyapunov exponent over a range of lambdas to detect if they have chaos.
 Three sample bifurcation plots are shown in the Chaos folder, plotted for maps discovered by this algorithm.
 One quite simple map that is chaotic that the algorithm discovered is $`x 🡒 \frac{rx}{\sqrt{r^4x^4 + 1}}`$.
 A bifurcation diagram for this map is shown below.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/0cc1c4d3-e914-4563-811d-092836f91079" width="500" />